 Considering a career in marketing or advertising?
-If you think the two concepts are interchangeable, think again.
-While the terms “marketing” and “advertising” are sometimes used synonymously, the reality is that they are two different concepts.
-If you plan to work in either field, you’ll need to understand the differences (and overlaps) between the two and how they apply to your work.
+While the terms “marketing” and “advertising” are sometimes used synonymously, in reality, they are two distinct concepts.
+If you plan to work in either field, understanding the differences (and overlaps) between the two and how they apply to your work is foundational.

-We’re diving into this in more detail, as well as some predictions about the future of these industries, below.
-With the right information about marketing vs. advertising, you’ll be able to make a more informed decision regarding your future career.
+Below, we’re diving into this in more detail, along with some predictions about the future of these industries.
+With the right information about marketing vs. advertising, you can make a more informed decision regarding your future career.

 Are Marketing and Advertising the Same?